craftercms/docs/source/developers/plugins/plugin-descriptor.rst

    installation:
     - type: preview-app
-      parent:
-        id: craftercms.components.ToolsPanel
+      parentXpath: //widget[@id='craftercms.components.ToolsPanel']
+      testXpath: //plugin[@id='org.craftercms.plugin.sidebar']
       element:
-        name: widget
+        name: configuration
         children:
+        - name: widgets
+          children:
+          - name: widget
+            children:
             - name: plugin
               attributes:
               - name: id
                 value: org.craftercms.plugin.sidebar
               - name: type
                 value: sidebar
               - name: name
                 value: react-sample
               - name: file
                 value: main.js

 where:

 - ``installation.type`` is the type of site plugin for auto-wiring in Studio.
   Available values are **form-control**, **form-datasource** and **preview-app**
-- ``installation.parent.id`` contains the  Crafter CMS library to be used by the plugin, required when installation-type is *preview-app*
+- ``installation.parentXpath`` is an XPath selector for the element where the plugin will be added, required when installation-type is *preview-app*
+- ``installation.testXpath`` is an XPath selector to check if the plugin is already present in the configuration
 - ``installation.element.name`` is the element name to be wired in your site configuration file so the plugin will show up in Studio
   Available values are **control**, **datasource** and **widget**
 - ``installation.element.children`` contains any number of **name** and **children**  describing your plugin, such as the icon to be  used  by your plugin if  applicable, or the plugin location, where:
   - ``name`` is the name of what's being described, e.g. **plugin** or **icon**
   - ``children`` contains any number of **name** and **value** and can contain the class (icon), plugin id, plugin type, plugin name and plugin files/folders (plugin location) and its corresponding  values

 Below is a sample ``craftercms-plugin.yaml`` for a form control plugin descriptor.